-The doctor will do a physical exam to:
+Your health care provider will do a physical exam to:

 - Listen to the carotid arteries in the neck with a stethoscope for an abnormal sound, called a bruit, which is caused by abnormal blood flow.

-- Check for high blood pressure.
+- Check for high blood pressure and an irregular heartbeat.